Odette Wilen

-Odette Victoria Wilen (née Sar, 25 April 1919 – 22 September 2015) was a member of the UK's Special Operations Executive (SOE) during World War II.
+Odette Victoria Wilen (née Sar, latterly Strugo, 25 April 1919 – 22 September 2015) was a member of the UK's Special Operations Executive (SOE) during World War II.
 She served in occupied France under the code name "Sophie".

 Biography

 Wilen had a French mother and Czech father and became a naturalised British citizen in 1931.
 Her father served as an RAF officer.
 Odette married Dennis Wilen, a Finnish RAF pilot instructor, in June 1940, however he was killed in a flying accident in 1942.

 In April 1943, Wilen joined SOE and was seconded to First Aid Nursing Yeomanry (FANY).
 Initially, she worked for SOE as a Conducting Officer then in February 1944 she requested transfer to training as an active field agent.
 She trained as a wireless operator for the F Section.
 After a shortened training period, Wilen was parachuted into France on the night of 11/12 Apr 1944 to join the "Stationer" network in Auvergne, south-west France.

 It has been asserted that Wilen was sent to France too early in her training to be a safe field wireless operator.
 Indeed, on her very first night in Montlucon, Maurice Southgate put her to a test and believed she would be "dangerous".
 The willingness of SOE to send wireless operators into the field with incomplete training attests to the desperate need to fill this important role.

 After initial issues regarding placement as a wireless operator with "Stationer", she took up work as a courier with the new "Labourer" network.
 Her fiancee, Marcel Leccia, was an SOE agent also working with "Labourer".